madewithlove/elasticsearcher/docs/index-management.md

 ## Defining an index

-A simple [index](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/_basic_concepts.html#_index) exists out of a name and one or more types (+mappings).
+A simple [index](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/_basic_concepts.html#_index) exists out of a name and +mappings.
 This can be created as:

 ```php
 class SuggestionsIndex extends \ElasticSearcher\Abstracts\AbstractIndex